 “The shows, though unique in genre, all will celebrate Ten Thousand Things’ great spirit of adventure and engagement of highly skilled actors,” said Lorca.
 “I look forward to building upon the traditions this company has so diligently developed, especially the focus on performing for non-traditional audiences.”

 The season opens in October with Randy Reyes’ new adaptation of Scapin by Molière, a raucous comedy about love affairs, revenge, family dynamics, deception, intrigue, and greed (or Monday at the White House).
 “I am excited to work with some of the best theatrical comedians in the Twin Cities to bring laughter to all the communities that Ten Thousand Things touches,” said Reyes.
 “The world really needs laughter right now.”
-Reyes will direct the show, with a cast that includes Sarah Agnew as Scapin, Ricardo Beaird, Joy Dolo, Elise Langer, and Kimberly Richardson.
+Reyes will direct the show, with a cast that includes Sarah Agnew as Scapin, Ricardo Beaird, Elise Langer, Kris Nelson, Kimberly Richardson, and Karen Wiese-Thompson.
 Public performances are October 11–November 4.